 For example, if you venture outside of Budapest and into other parts of Hungary you may well not encounter a single tourist.
 Then, if you go to Ukraine or Moldova you will probably only ever see other tourists as your hostel or if you take a popular trip.

-Note that when you do venture off the beaten path, language barriers may become an issue.
+Note that when you do exploring off the beaten path destinations, language barriers may become an issue.
 English is not widely spoken in this part of the world so if you can master a bit of a Russian, good for you.

 Top Things to Do in Eastern Europe